mqAncientHistory/cityOfRome/_posts/2018-11-01-ZoeSimsMarket.md

 <p>Bonding was a technique used by the Romans to level, stabilize and even decorate walls with brickwork, through specific organisation and placement of bricks.
 One of the earliest examples of this technique can be found at the Colosseum.
 Bonding courses of <em>bipedalis</em><a href="#fn4" class="footnote-ref" id="fnref4"><sup>4</sup></a> at Trajan’s Market appear alongside construction features like vaults, arches, windows and floor levels <span class="citation" data-cites="Lancaster2">(Lancaster <a href="#ref-Lancaster2">1998</a>: 283-285)</span>.
 The use of bonding in such places suggests that this method was used to increase the strength and stability of the complex. <em>Bipedalis</em> courses that are bonded also appear yellow in colour and are often thicker than the average brick-faced wall, making them stand out.
 A fine example of this can be seen found on the ground floor of the hemicycle, where you can clearly see where the yellow pattern of courses meets the travertine arches <span class="citation" data-cites="Lancaster2">(Lancaster <a href="#ref-Lancaster2">1998</a>: 287)</span> (<em>fig. 5</em>).</p>

 {% include lightbox.html
-caption="*Figure 5.* Bonding courses as seen on the ground floor of the hemicycle.
+caption="*Figure 5.* Bonding courses (indicated by arrows) as seen on the ground floor of the hemicycle.
 Photo by Ray Laurence" image="Markets/TMFigure5.jpg" width="4032"